Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/History/From Bronze to Iron.md

     d.
 Writing and Diplomacy as Power more powerful than armys.
 Formed old Babylonian empire

-    e.  [[Religion]] and Marduk -- polytheism, but marduk is most important
+    e.  [[religion]] and Marduk -- polytheism, but marduk is most important

     f.
 The Code of Hammurabi -- new standard of kingship, could not pass onto son